 Early Action/Early Decision Applicants

-If you are admitted Early Action or Early Decision and want to receive an early need-based financial aid award, you may submit the 2018-19 FAFSA on or after October 1, 2017.
+If you are admitted Early Action or Early Decision and want to receive an early need-based financial aid award, you may submit the FAFSA on or after October 1st the year prior to when you will start school.
+(For example, you will need to file the 20-21 FAFSA on or after October 1, 2019.)
 The Office of Financial Aid will review your eligibility for all need-based federal, state, and institutional funding.

 The Office of Financial Aid has been notified that Sallie Mae is now offering private student loans to DACA students.
 Students must be able to provide their Employment Authorization Document and social security number to Sallie Mae.
 In addition, students will need to have a U.S. citizen or permanent resident as a co-signer.
 At this time, we are aware of just this loan for DACA students.
 However, we strongly encourage students and families to research other options that might be available.
 Our office will certify any loan that the student and family choose.